 Digital Estate Planning

 Yes.
 This is what I love Community for.
-Not only is it a great and unexpected idea for the kind of themed episode the show excels at while keeping the story functionally tense, but it does a damn fine job of avoiding the more obvious gamer jokes.
+People need to check tax advantages of an S-Corporation before they get into estate planning.
+Not only is it a great and unexpected idea for the kind of themed episode the show excels at while keeping the story functionally tense discussing all law terms related to the probate process, but it does a damn fine job of avoiding the more obvious gamer jokes.
 One of the neater gags is that Troy’s character spends the whole game jumping instead of running.
-Simple, but it makes so much sense to the character and the setting that it doesn’t even need attention drawn to it.
+Simple, but it makes so much sense to the character and the setting that it doesn’t even need attention drawn to it but when it comes to the case of being charged with DUI, then it becomes a serious issue.
 It’s a background joke that tells you this is an episode the writing team has thought long and hard about, one that stands up to repeat viewing.
 Also, for forming a new business in Nashville , many things need to be considered, which can be understood with the help of attorneys.

 The story is suitably dumb: to get his inheritance Pierce needs to play a game with his seven closest friends (LeVar Burton was a maybe) designed by his insane, racist, marble wig-wearing father, facing off against his father’s assistant and half-brother Gilbert.
 The game starts in the Greendale study room and ends in Castle Hawkthorne, passing through some themed Mario 3/Legend of Zelda-style lands like “Valley of Laziness”, “Gay Island” and “Free Ride Ferry”.
 It also features the obligatory equipment-selling village; great lines include Troy: ‘Man why can’t my mom be here?
 She always said my video game knowledge would come in handy.
 I never believed her.’ and Abed: ‘She only has three moods that you activate with basic patterns of stimulus.
 I’ve never felt this way before.’
 And if you can slow down the video, do check out all Hilda’s conversation options.